A Plug-and-Play Method with Inpainting Network for Bayesian Uncertainty Quantification in Imaging: Numerical simulation setting

-For network training, we adopt an approach similar to~\cite{pconv}.
-Precisely, the network $\Gc$ is trained by minimizing a composite loss function comprising of five terms: an $\ell^2$-loss, an $\ell^1$ loss restricted to the inpainted region, a TV term restricted to the mask boundary and a perceptual and style loss using the VGG16 feature extractor~\cite{VGG16}.
+For training the network, we adopt a similar approach to~\cite{pconv}.
+The network $\Gc$ is trained by minimizing a composite loss function comprising of five terms: an $\ell^2$-loss, an $\ell^1$ loss restricted to the inpainted region, a TV term restricted to the mask boundary and a perceptual and style loss using the VGG16 feature extractor~\cite{VGG16}.
 Furthermore, we use activation dropouts on the first four layers.
-We use a dataset containing $90,885$ images and masks prepared from the BRATS21 dataset \cite{BRATS1, BRATS3, BRATS2}.
+We use a dataset containing $90,885$ images and masks from the BRATS21 dataset \cite{BRATS1, BRATS3, BRATS2}.
 Images are preprocessed with additive random noise and random rotations.
 Masks are preprocessed from the label data, and are randomly dilated.
 Multiple masks are multiplied to form a new single mask.
-The processed images are randomly cropped to $96 \times 96$ and masked using a randomly chosen mask from our processed mask dataset.
+The processed images are randomly cropped to $96 \times 96$ and masked using a randomly chosen mask from our mask dataset.
 The model is trained with the ADAM optimizer, for 32 epochs with a batchsize of 24.
 The learning rate is $10^{-3}$, dropping to $2\times 10^{-4}$ after 16 epochs.
-Training was performed with PyTorch, on an NVIDIA GeForce RTX 2080 Ti and lasted 16 hours.
+Training was performed with PyTorch, on an NVIDIA GeForce RTX 2080 Ti and lasted 16~hours.